 Phased flexi-access drawdown provides a flexible and tax-efficient means of drawing benefits from a pension fund.
-It allows an individual who wishes to 'phase their retirement' and does not need to take their entire tax-free cash entitlement as one lump sum at outset, to leave as much of their pension fund invested in a tax advantaged environment for as long as possible and only take regular or ad-hoc withdrawals as required to supplement their other income.
+It allows an individual who wishes to 'phase their retirement' and does not need to take their entire tax-free cash entitlement as one lump sum at outset to leave as much of their pension fund invested in a tax advantaged environment for as long as possible and only take regular or ad-hoc withdrawals as required to supplement their other income.

 The pension fund is gradually crystallised with each withdrawal made up of a smaller tax-free lump sum (25% of the crystallised fund) and a taxable income element.
 There is no upper limit to the amount that the individual can withdraw.
-However, the income element is taxed at the individual's marainal rate of Income Tax.
+However, the income element is taxed at the individual's marginal rate of Income Tax.

-Phased flexi-access drawdown also provides a tax-efficient way of passing wealth down through the generations as any unused pension fund can usually be passed down to a wide range of beneficiaries free from Inheritance Tax until April 2027.
-From April 2027, most pensions will be included in an individuals estate for Inheritance Tax.
+Phased flexi-access drawdown also provides a taxefficient way of passing wealth down through the generations as any unused pension fund can usually be passed down to a wide range of beneficiaries free from Inheritance Tax.